 Exploration and Production

-Chevron's long record of developing crude oil and natural gas in the Middle East dates back to our earliest discovery in Bahrain in 1932.
+Chevron's long record of developing crude oil and natural gas in the Middle East dates back to our earliest discovery, in Bahrain in 1932.
 Kuwait's Burgan Field, the world's second-largest onshore oil field, was discovered in 1938 by Gulf Oil, which later merged with Chevron.
-Following nationalization of this field by the government of Kuwait, Chevron subsidiaries continued to provide assistance to Kuwait Oil Company through technical-service agreements through 2008.
+Following nationalization of this field by the government of Kuwait, Chevron subsidiaries continued to provide assistance to the Kuwait Oil Company via technical-service agreements through 2008.

 The Chevron-led consortium competing to develop Kuwait's northern fields ended in May 2010.
 However, Chevron has an extensive history in the region and continues to be active in Kuwait, and we are one of two partners in the onshore Partitioned Zone (PZ) between Kuwait and Saudi Arabia.

 Maximizing Resources in the Partitioned Zone